documentation-platform/documentation-platform-backend/docs/docker.md

 - Builds the application in the first stage
 - Runs the application in a slim JDK image in the second stage

-## CI/CD Dockerfile
+## Running Tests Dockerfile

-The CI/CD Dockerfile is used in GitHub Actions for running tests:
+The testing Dockerfile is used in GitHub Actions for running tests:

 ```dockerfile
 FROM openjdk:21-jdk-slim